Bcopeland64/Ethiviz/README.md

 ## EthiViz Dashboard

-An advanced Ethics Analysis Dashboard that evaluates bias and ethical dimensions in text and image content across multiple cultural frameworks.
+An advanced ethics analysis dashboard that evaluates bias and ethical dimensions in text and image content across multiple cultural frameworks.
 Built with **React**, **TypeScript**, **Python**, and modern web technologies.

 ---